Positive Behaviour For Learning (PB4L)

 This comprehensive plan outlines Jubilee Primary School’s approach to fostering positive student behaviour.
 It is built on the school’s ecumenical foundation and values of respect, responsibility, positivity and organisation.
 Key elements include:

-- Positive School Culture: Recognition systems such as Student of the Week Awards, Bee-Attitude Awards, Gotchya Awards, Principal’s Awards, Sporting and Acadeic based awards and class-based rewards.
+• Positive School Culture: Recognition systems such as Student of the Week Awards, Bee-Attitude Awards, Gotcha Awards, Principal’s Awards, Sporting and Academic based awards and class-based rewards.

 The Bee Attitudes